TheIoTLearningInitiative/WindRiverIoT/documentation/WindRiverHelix/WindRiverAppCloudProjects.md

 ## Wind River Rocket Intel x86 Simulator "VirtualDevice"

+1. Close any Project runing and terminate any Device simulation
-1. Select "New Device" from upper right corner
+2. Select "New Device" from upper right corner
-2. From "Add a new device to App Cloud" popup window select "Create a new device from the supported SDK list"
+3. From "Add a new device to App Cloud" popup window select "Create a new device from the supported SDK list"

 ### Device Setup